 What if I’m refused the compensation I’m entitled to?

 You may seek assistance from claims management companies (which you may find abroad) or lawyers who specialise in air passenger rights.

-If your cancelled flight is insured by your own travel insurance company, you may also claim compensation directly from them, if the situation falls under the specific policy.
+If your cancelled flight is insured by your own travel insurance company, you can also claim compensation directly from them, if the situation falls under the specific policy.
 For instance, DirectAsia offers irrecoverable unused prepaid transport and accommodation expenses (excluding admin charges) if it falls under the specified events stated in the policy such as serious illness, serious injuries, natural disaster, unexpected outbreak of strikes/riots, unknown pandemic, insolvency of the travelling airline.

 Should a flight cancellation occur after policy is purchased and within 30 days pre trip period, flight cancellation will be covered.
 Depending on your plan purchased, DirectAsia pays up to $25,000 per person or $62,500 per family or up to your irrevocable unused pre-paid transport and accommodation expenses (excluding admin charges or fee related), whichever is lower.
 To ensure that you maximise your full coverage term, it is encouraged to purchase your policy at least 30 days prior to start of your trip.

 How do I put in a Claim for Compensation?

 The procedure to claim compensation varies across different insurance agencies, but you are typically required to produce supporting documents such as:

 - A letter from the airline stating why the flight was delayed or cancelled.